Amirhossein79e/Neumorphism/README.md

 		}
 	}

-__Step 2.__ Add the dependency in build.gradle(module level)
+__Step 2.__ Add the dependency in build.Gradle(module-level)

 	dependencies {
 	        implementation 'com.github.Amirhossein79e:Neumorphism:1.4'
 	}

-After you added library to your project follow below steps
+After you added the library to your project follow the below steps

 ### How to add to project: <br/> ###